AdaCore/training_material/courses/rust_essentials/100_generics/03_generics_and_traits.rst

 Trait Bounds Generics
 -----------------------

--  User-defined traits can be constraints for a generic function
+-  User defined traits can be constraints for a generic function

 .. code:: rust